Icon of the Seas: Incidents

 In May 2024, a passenger reportedly jumped from Icon of the Seas.
 He was recovered by a rescue boat from the cruise ship and later pronounced dead.

 On 25 June 2024, a fire was reported onboard while docked at Costa Maya, Mexico.
 Electrical power was lost for a while but the flames were quickly extinguished, with the damage being "minimal" according to the cruise line.

-On 23 September 2024, Icon of the Seas suffered a technical issue which resulted in sailing at reduced speed and a missed port call in St Thomas on 25 September.
-After docking in Miami on 28 September, she sailed to Freeport in the Bahamas for maintenance.
-The entirety of the following week's cruise was cancelled while Royal Caribbean fixed the fault.

-On 25 July 2025, a crew member, a 35-year-old South African man, allegedly stabbed a 28-year-old South African woman multiple times onboard the Icon of the Seas cruise ship.
+On 24 July 2025, a crew member, a 35-year-old South African man, allegedly stabbed a fellow crew member, a 28-year-old South African woman, multiple times on board the Icon of the Seas cruise ship.
 The man then fled the scene and jumped off the ship, according to police.
 He was later found dead by onboard medical staff.

-On 7 August 2025, an adult passenger was injured when an acrylic panel broke on the "Frightening Bolt" water slide as he was passing through it.

 Environmental impact

 Although LNG/methane burns significantly less polluting than diesel, overall emissions depend on methane leakage.
 Environmental groups (ICCT and T&E) have said that LNG is a more damaging fuel as it releases more harmful greenhouse gas emissions than marine gas oil through the engine.
 Nick Rose, a vice-president of Royal Caribbean, said "We consider [LNG] a transitional fuel that helps build flexibility into our ship design ...
 LNG is one part of our alternative fuel strategy, along with biofuels, methanol and other energy sources like shore power".

 Although reportedly being more fuel efficient than the previous Oasis class, the environmental impact of the Icon of the Seas remains considerable.
 In particular Royal Caribbean cite the use of LNG as one of the most remarkable advances in reducing the emissions of cruise ships.
-Critics say that LNG is still a fossil fuel producing carbon dioxide and the engine itself could lead to methane leaks, a greenhouse gas more harmful than carbon dioxide itself.
+Critics say that LNG is still a fossil fuel producing carbon dioxide and the engine itself could lead to methane leaks, a greenhouse gas more harmful than carbon dioxide.